SpikeInterface/spikeinterface/doc/index.rst

 .. warning::

-    This is the documentation for SpikeInterface (0.90.0)
+    This is the documentation for SpikeInterface (0.90.0), which breaks compatibility with version 0.13.0.

-    To see the documentation for the old API (0.1X) see: https://spikeinterface.readthedocs.io/en/stable
+    See the documentation for the version 0.13.0 (old API) `here <https://spikeinterface.readthedocs.io/en/0.13.0/>`_.

 .. image:: images/logo.png
   :scale: 100 %